How to Budget: 4 Categories to Plan Your Finances

 Time goes by so quickly and planning for the future version of you will ensure that you can enjoy your retirement and not have to depend on the government or your children to take care of you.
 Also having an emergency fund provide you with a buffer in the event of a rainy day so that you can rely on your emergency savings instead of a credit card or other debt.

-Next would be your essentials - the things you need to live your life.
-This does not include money for shopping or getting your nails done.
+Next would be your essentials and needs - the things you need to live your life.
+This does not include money for shopping or getting your nails done - those are not essentials.
 This is for things like your housing costs (mortgage or rent), transportation and food.
-Also this category also includes money to pay off any debt you have e.g.your credit card debt and student loans because it is essential you pay them off as soon as you can.

-Budget Category #3 - Other Money & Life Goals
+Budget Category #3 - Your other money & life goals

 This would include money you are saving outside of your retirement account. i.e. your mid term savings and investments for the next 10 - 15 years, business savings, saving for a home purchase, college savings etc